Vasoplegic syndrome

-Vasoplegic syndrome (VPS) is a postperfusion syndrome characterized by low systemic vascular resistance and a high cardiac output.
+Vasoplegic syndrome or vasoplegia syndrome (VPS) is a postperfusion syndrome characterized by low systemic vascular resistance and a high cardiac output.

 Causes

 VPS occurs more frequently after on pump CABG surgery versus off pump CABG surgery.
 Hypothermia during surgery may also increase ones risk of developing VPS post operatively.

 Diagnosis

 Definition

 Vasoplegic syndrome is defined as low systemic vascular resistance (SVR index <1,600 dyn∙sec/cm5/m2) and high cardiac output (cardiac index >2.5 L/min/m2) within the first 4 postoperative hours.

 Treatment

 There is some evidence to support the use of methylene blue in the treatment of this condition.

 Epidemiology

 One case series reports a rate of 1 in 120 cases.